 Certificate of Confidentiality - A Certificate of Confidentiality (Certificate or CoC) (Section 301(d) of the Public Health Service Act (42 U.S.C.
 241(d)) is issued by the National Institutes of Health to protect research participants' privacy.
 Certificates prohibit the investigator and others who have authorized access to research records from disclosing names, information, documents, or biospecimens containing identifiable, sensitive information about research subjects, including in response to any civil, criminal, administrative, legislative or other proceeding, whether at the federal, state or local level.
 Identifiable, sensitive information may only be disclosed for certain statutory exceptions, including when required by federal law (e.g., for mandatory public health reporting, but not in response to a legal proceeding as described above), for any purposes participants have consented to, and for other research that is in compliance with applicable federal human subjects regulations.
-By protecting research subjects, Certificates of Confidentiality help achieve the research objectives and promote participation in studies by helping to assure confidentiality and privacy to research participants.
+By protecting researchers and institutions from being compelled to disclose information that would identify research subjects, Certificates of Confidentiality help achieve the research objectives and promote participation in studies by helping to assure confidentiality and privacy to research participants.
 (This definition is cited in Policy 3014-107)

 Children - Are persons who have not attained the legal age for consent to treatments or procedures involved in the research, under the applicable law of the jurisdiction in which the research will be conducted.
-(See 45 CFR 46.402(a).)
-(This definition is cited in Policies 3014-400 and 3014-402)
+(See $\underline{45 \text{ CFR } 46.402(a)}$.)
+(This definition is cited in Policies $\underline{3014-400}$ and $\underline{3014-402}$)